10 Incredible UNESCO World Heritage Sites in Italy You Must Visit

 How to get there: Fly into Venice, before transferring to your mountain retreat.
 We like to pair vacations in the Dolomites with a stay in Lake Garda or head on to Greece’s Peloponnese peninsula for active families.

-How to get there: Flights from the USA don’t fly direct to Florence; however, you can connect in Rome and combine a stay in another of Italy’s breathtaking cities.
+How to get there: Fly direct to Florence from London, or connect via other European cities for flights from other parts of the UK.
+You can also fly via Rome and combine a stay in another of Italy’s breathtaking cities.
 To find out more, look at our Ultimate Italian Cities itinerary.

 9. Alberobello, Puglia

 As the sun casts a golden glow over this enchanting landscape, it's easy to see why Alberobello is hailed as a living museum.
-Lose yourself in the maze-like alleys, explore the unique Trulli interiors-turned-boutiques, and savor the local flavors.
+Lose yourself in the maze-like alleys, explore the unique Trulli interiors-turned-boutiques, and savour the local flavours.
 Alberobello is a magical place that will add a sprinkling of fantasyland to your vacation.